ekoputrapratama/personal-blog/content/posts/2021-12-23-geofencing-api-in-android.md

 }
 ```

 That's it, to test the app it's better that you use mock location app like [Mock GPS](https://play.google.com/store/apps/details?id=net.marlove.mockgps&hl=en) to make it easier to test it.
+For the full source code you can get it Github [here](https://github.com/linuxaddict89/AndroidGeofencing).